v3io/scaler/README.md

 [here](https://github.com/kubernetes/metrics/blob/master/IMPLEMENTATIONS.md#custom-metrics-api)

 ## Getting Started
-This infrastructure designed to be generic and extendable, it can scale any resource.
+The infrastructure is designed to be generic, flexible and extendable, so as to serve any resource we'd wish to scale to/from zero.
 All you have to do is implement the specific resource-scaler for your resource.
 The interface between your resource-scaler and the scale-to-zero infrastructure's components is defined in [scaler-types](https://github.com/v3io/scaler-types)